Natalie Powers: After Eurovision

 Subsequent to their Eurovision exposure, the group embarked on a series of gigs across the UK & Ireland.

 Natalie recorded a new track "Shattered Glass", originally a hit for Laura Brannigan which was released as a single via Liberty City Music in the Spring of 2008.
 The release of this new material along with a new club mix of Flying The Flag saw Natalie on a UK club and Gay Pride tour.

 Following this brief return to recording, Natalie has since married and extended her family with the birth of a second son, Max, in December 2008.
 Throughout 2010 and into 2011, Natalie has now returned to vocal coaching and regularly performs along with the other original members of Scooch at clubs across the UK.

-Natalie is currently a singing coach at All Stars Academy, a theatre school in the Hemel Hemstead area which she jointly owns and runs with Amanda Constantinou, She has also recently helped with the vocal coaching in the live action Pinocchio movie with Tom Hanks.
+Natalie is currently a singing coach at All Stars Academy, a theatre school in the Hemel Hempstead area which she jointly owns and runs with Amanda Constantinou, She has also recently helped with the vocal coaching in the live action Pinocchio movie with Tom Hanks.